dimicoding/EUROMILLIONS/README.md

 To ensure that the link was up to date and running smoothly I opened the link from the nav function called "actions".

 The live link can be found here - https://dimicoding.github.io/EUROMILLIONS/

+# Ressubmission Changes

+- Rules/ Instructions added to the main page of the site within the toggle button "How to play?".
+- Add form validation to not allow the user to press the "Try my Luck" button before all the numbers are filled.
+- Highlight the correct number in green color regardless of its position.
+- Change the name of the file from "java" to javascript.
+- Correct answer displayed on the first run.

 # Credits